 the practice of mindful embodiment.

-Our first definition is adapted from the classical definition established within Patanjali’s Yoga Sutras.
+The second definition is adapted from the classical definition established within Patanjali’s Yoga Sutras.
 It is our principal definition.

-Mindful – conscious awareness of something.
+Mindful – awareness of your mind in its entirety.

 These three words are integral.
-Each one on its own complete, with reference to the physical, mental, and emotional elements within the human body.
+Each one on its own complete, with reference to elements within the human body.

 the state of being whole.